Fermionic Love number of Reissner-Nordstr\"om black holes: Introduction

-However, not only have we bosons, but also we have fermions in our real world.
-So a natural question arises, namely what is the characteristic behavior for the fermionic TLNs of black holes.
-As a first step towards the answer to this important question, the authors in \cite{Chakraborty:2025zyb} have investigated the fermionic perturbation of the Kerr black hole.
-In particular, by defining analogous fermionic TLNs to the bosonic ones, they find that the resulting fermionic \acrshort{tln}s are non-vanishing, in sharp contrast to the aforementioned bosonic one\footnote{In some scenarios, black holes can also have non-vanishing bosonic TLNs.
-In particular, it has been shown very recently that not only does the electric charge lead to non-vanishing \acrshort{tln}s for the charged scalar perturbation on top of the Kerr-Newmann and magnetic black holes~\cite{Ma:2024few,Pereniguez:2025jxq}, but also the non-vanishing cosmological constant, extra spatial dimensions and quantum gravity effect can result in non-zero \acrshort{tln}s for black holes~\cite{Nair:2022xfm,Nair:2024mya,Franzin:2024cah,Motaharfar:2025typ,Motaharfar:2025ihv,Liu:2025iby,Bhattacharyya:2025slf,Barbosa:2025uau}.}.
-The purpose of this paper is to investigate what happens to the response of the charged \acrfull{rn} black hole to the perturbation by the Weyl neutrino field.
-As a result, we find that the corresponding \acrshort{tln}s depend on the ratio of the black hole charge to its mass, non-vanishing except in the extremal case $Q=M$, which provides new insights into the tidal properties of black holes.
+A natural and nontrivial question is whether the vanishing of static Love numbers extends beyond bosonic perturbations.
+From the effective field theory perspective~\cite{Goldberger:2004jt,Porto:2016pyg,Cardoso:2018ptl}, \acrshort{tln}s correspond to response coefficients in a worldline description~\cite{Kol:2011vg,Hui:2020xxx}, and fermionic probes may introduce new operator structures.
+Moreover, it is also important to test whether the hidden symmetries and ladder structure, which are closely related to the vanishing of static bosonic \acrshort{tln}s, persist in the fermionic sector.
+As a first step towards the answer to this important question, the authors in \cite{Chakraborty:2025zyb} have investigated the static fermionic perturbation of the Kerr black hole.
+In particular, by defining analogous fermionic TLNs to the bosonic ones, they find that the resulting static fermionic \acrshort{tln}s are non-vanishing, in sharp contrast to the aforementioned bosonic one\footnote{In some scenarios, black holes can also have non-vanishing static bosonic TLNs.
+In particular, it has been shown very recently that not only does the electric charge lead to non-vanishing \acrshort{tln}s for the charged scalar perturbation on top of the Kerr-Newmann and magnetic black holes~\cite{Ma:2024few,Pereniguez:2025jxq}, but also the non-vanishing cosmological constant, extra spatial dimensions and quantum gravity effect can result in non-zero \acrshort{tln}s for black holes~\cite{Hui:2020xxx,Nair:2022xfm,Nair:2024mya,Franzin:2024cah,Motaharfar:2025typ,Motaharfar:2025ihv,Liu:2025iby,Bhattacharyya:2025slf,Barbosa:2025uau}.
+In addition, it is worth emphasizing that in the dynamical case, black holes generically exhibit non-zero tidal responses, even for bosonic perturbations~\cite{Chakraborty:2023zed,Chakraborty:2025wvs,Combaluzier-szteinsznaider:2025dtr}.}.
+The purpose of this paper is to investigate what happens to the response of the charged \acrfull{rn} black hole to the perturbation by the Weyl neutrino field in the static limit.
+As a result, we find that the corresponding static \acrshort{tln}s depend on the ratio of the black hole charge to its mass, non-vanishing except in the extremal case $Q=M$, which provides new insights into the tidal properties of black holes.

 The paper is organized as follows.
 In Section~\ref{sec:diracequation}, we first derive the radial equation for the fermionic perturbation in the ingoing Eddington coordinates of the \acrshort{rn} black hole, and then select the regular branch of the resulting exact solutions in the static limit $\omega=0$ by analyzing the asymptotical behavior of the solutions near the horizon.
 In Section~\ref{sec:lovenumber}, we further expand the resulting regular solution near infinity and read out the corresponding fermionic response, which turns out to be purely real, indicating the generic non-zero fermionic \acrshort{tln}s.
 We conclude our paper in Section~\ref{sec:discussion} with some discussions.